yansircc/payload-builder/src/blocks/FAQ/components/shared/FAQ_DEVELOPMENT_GUIDE.md

 ## Conclusion

-Following this guide will help you create high-quality Contact components.
-If you have questions, refer to existing Contact component implementations or consult team members.
+Following this guide will help you create high-quality FAQ components.
+If you have questions, refer to existing FAQ component implementations or consult team members.